nullstone-modules/gcp-gke-filestore-attachment/README.md

-# gcp-gke-filestore-attachment
+# GKE Filestore Attachment

-Mounts a filestore share to a GKE app
+Mounts a Google Filestore to a GKE app as a volume using Kubernetes PersistentVolume and PersistentVolumeClaim.